foreverfl/vscode/docs/cpp/cmake-linux.md

 ### CMake: Configure

-Now that you've selected your configuration settings via presets or kits/variants, open the Command Palette (`kb(workbench.action.showCommands)`) and run the **CMake: Configure** command to configure your project.
+Now that you've selected your configuration settings via presets or kits/variants, open the Command Palette (`Ctrl+Shift+P`) and run the **CMake: Configure** command to configure your project.
 This generates build files in the project's build folder using the configurations you selected.

 ## Build hello world

 After configuring your project, you're ready to build.
-Open the Command Palette (`kb(workbench.action.showCommands)`) and run the **CMake: Build** command, or select the **Build** button from the status bar.
+Open the Command Palette (`Ctrl+Shift+P`) and run the **CMake: Build** command, or select the **Build** button from the status bar.

 ![Build](images/cpp/cmake-build-v2.png)

 You can select which targets you'd like to build by selecting **CMake: Set Build Target** from the Command Palette.
 By default, CMake Tools builds all targets.
 The selected target will appear in the **Project Status** view in the CMake Tools sidebar underneath the **Build** node and can be set from there as well.

 ![Build Target](images/cpp/build-target.png)

 ## Debug hello world

 To run and debug your project, open `main.cpp` and put a breakpoint on the `std::cout` line.
-Then open the Command Palette (`kb(workbench.action.showCommands)`) and run **CMake: Debug**.
+Then open the Command Palette (`Ctrl+Shift+P`) and run **CMake: Debug**.
 The debugger will stop on the `std::cout` line:

 ![Debug](images/cpp/cmake-debug.png)